Consultancy

 Working closely with the project organisers, commissioned artists and project participants, David will facilitate the curation and delivery of a public facing outcome for the Dinnseanchas project at Hometree’s 2025 Ardnaculla Summer School in Ennistymon.

-The Dinnseanchas team on a visit to a native woodland at Bealach, Co Kerry as part of the project induction week in April 2024.
+The Dinnseanchas team visiting Bealach Woods, Co Kerry as part of the induction week in April 2024.
 Photograph courtesy Myriam Riand

 Polish Arts Festival